Casino zonder Nederlandse licentie: Der umfassende Guide für 2026 zu CRUKS-freien Anbietern

 UK Gambling Commission vs Netherlands Regulation: The Direct Comparison for Operators and Players

-The UK Gambling Commission (UKGC) relies on individual due diligence and high tax levies in the United Kingdom, while the Kansspelautoriteit (KSA) in the Netherlands uses technical central blocks like CRUKS.
-For German players, this comparison is relevant because the Dutch model is structurally closer to the German Interstate Treaty on Gambling than the isolated British system.
-The UKGC is considered a strict quality standard globally, while the KSA focuses on preventive, centralized control mechanisms.
+The UK Gambling Commission (UKGC) relies on individual due diligence and high tax levies in the United Kingdom, while the Kansspelautoriteit (KSA) in the Netherlands uses technical centralized exclusion systems like CRUKS.
+For German stakeholders, this comparison is relevant because the Dutch model is structurally closer to the German State Treaty on Gambling than the isolated British system.
+The UKGC is globally regarded as a strict quality standard, while the KSA focuses on preventive, centralized control mechanisms.

 #1 Top Pick